-One of the most commonly recurring questions I get about blogging, “How do you write a faith blog when your faith runs low?”
+One of the most commonly recurring questions I get about blogging, “How do you write a Christian blog when your faith runs low?”
 I first address the questions in the post, 6 Most Common Questions about Faith Blogging I Receive.

 Although I answer the question in that post, so many people ask that I wanted to expound on it here.